psgivens/cspscanner/README.md

 ## Getting started

+The authoritative place for starting the scanner container is in CspScannerEnv.psm1 under the Start-CspsDocker function.

 ### Working with Powershell

 As always, I set up and tear down my environments through powershell.
+Since there is only one container, this is overkill at the moment.

     $MyPSModulePath = "{0}/.local/share/powershell/Modules" -f (ls -d ~)
     mkdir -p $MyPSModulePath/CspScannerEnv